kj7rrv/hcra/server/README.md

 http://clearskyinstitute.com/ham/HamClock/ (installed on the same machine as the HCRA server), and the HCRA client (see `../client`).

+The server code is in the `ws_server` directory; unless otherwise noted, all commands and instructions assume you have `cd`ed into that directory.
+Utilities for server configuration etc. are in the `utils` directory.

 ## Installation

 The server itself does not need to be installed; it is simply run with